The Gut-Skin Axis: Could FODMAPs Be Behind Your Eczema or Rosacea?

 The gut-skin axis is real.
 Rosacea has a credible gut connection through SIBO and H. pylori.
 Eczema correlates with gut dysbiosis.
 Acne is partly about dairy, which touches FODMAPs sideways but isn't the same story.
 Across all three, direct FODMAP-specific trial data for skin outcomes is thin or absent.

 A low-FODMAP trial is worth running if your gut symptoms are real and your skin flares track with them.
-It's not worth running as a replacement for dermatology care.
-Treat it as one experiment with a defined window and honest note-taking, and you'll either learn something useful or rule it out cleanly.
+It isn't a replacement for dermatology care.
+Treat it as one experiment with a defined window and honest note-taking, and the result will tell you whether the gut lever matters for your skin.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.